-To this end, we use a CHC solver over integer arithmetic to refine the candidate models.
-We first abstract lists to their lengths and obtain the following abstract version of the CHCs.
+To address the issue, we use a CHC solver over integers to strengthen the model of definite clauses.
+We abstract lists to their lengths and obtain the following abstract version of the CHCs.

-In general, given a system of CHCs over lists \(S = D\cup G\), (i) the list constructors \([]\) and \(\mathbin{::}\) are replaced with their length abstractions \(0\) and \(\lambda (x,y)=1+y\), (ii) the list equalities (which implicitly occur in the clause bodies) are replaced with integer equalities; and (iii) the list inequalities \(l\ne l'\) in the body of \emph{goal} clauses \(G\) are replaced with the integer inequalities, and those in the bodies of \emph{definite} clauses \(D\) are replaced with \(\true\).
+In general, given a system of CHCs over lists \(\CHC = \CHC_D\cup \CHC_G\), (i) the list constructors \([\,]\) and \(\mathbin{::}\) are replaced with their length abstractions \(0\) and \(\lambda (x,y)=1+y\), (ii) the list equalities (which implicitly occur in the clause bodies) are replaced with integer equalities; and (iii) the list inequalities \(l\ne l'\) in the body of \emph{goal} clauses \(\CHC_G\) are replaced with the integer inequalities, and those in the bodies of \emph{definite} clauses \(\CHC_D\) are replaced with \(\true\).

-The above abstraction ensures that a model of the abstract version \(D'\) of definite clauses yields that of the original definite clauses \(D\): if \(P'(\seq{x},l'_1,\ldots,l'_m)\equiv \varphi\) satisfies \(D'\), then \(P(\seq{x}, l_1,\ldots,l_m)\equiv [\len{l_1}/l'_1,\ldots,\len{l_m}/l'_m]\varphi\) satisfies \(D\) (where we assume \(\seq{x}\) are integer arguments and \(l_1,\ldots,l_m\) are list arguments); this follows from the soundness of the catamorphism-based abstraction of CHCs~\cite{KatsuraSAS25}.
+The above abstraction ensures that a model of the abstract version \(\CHC'_D\) of definite clauses yields that of the original definite clauses \(\CHC_D\): if \(P'(\seq{x},\seq{l}')\equiv \varphi\) satisfies \(\CHC'_D\), then \(P(\seq{x}, \seq{l})\equiv [\len{\seq{l}}/\seq{l}']\varphi\) satisfies \(\CHC_D\) (where we assume \(\seq{x}\) are integer arguments and \(\seq{l}\) are list arguments); this follows from the soundness of the catamorphism-based abstraction of CHCs~\cite{KatsuraSAS25}. \iffull